hacktivistas/memopol-core/README.md

 Your application is available on http://localhost:8000/

-And you're done, but you might want to take a look at the next section depanding on what you want to dev.
+And you're done, but you might want to take a look at the next section depending on what you want to dev.

 Updating memopol's data
 =======================